genthaler/credentials-maven-plugin/src/site/markdown/examples/settings.md

 It's also possible to use encrypted passwords.
 Follow the instructions in the [encryption mini guide](http://maven.apache.org/guides/mini/guide-encryption.html).
 Just like unencrypted passwords you have to be sure to set the `settingsKey`.

-If the password can be decypted the plugin will do so, otherwise the raw password will be returned.
+If the password can be decypted the plugin will do so, otherwise the encrypted password will be returned.